*sniff* I’m not crying. You’re crying!

 Every non-boss enemy in the game is playable and no two are exactly alike.
 Each has a unique way of attacking and a different distribution of standard variables like maximum health, walk speed, and jump height.
 An odd few even have miscellaneous special abilities like flight or invisibility.
 Most of the fun here comes from “test driving” as many different enemy characters as possible and discovering which ones best suit your play style.
 Of course, there will also be those times when you lack the energy reserves to be choosy and are forced to latch onto the closest available victim.

 The design of all these foes is where the developers’ strange sense of humor was apparently given free reign.
 Beyond the typical gun-wielding mafioso types you’d expect, you also square off against ninja, robots, dragons, wizards, vampires (in boxer shorts!), and baseball players.
 Say what you will about these criminals, but they’ve got the workplace diversity thing down pat.
-Every level thrown new types into the mix, insuring that the core gameplay is never permitted to stagnate.
+Every level throws new enemy types into the mix, insuring that the core gameplay is never permitted to stagnate.
 While some hosts are very clearly stronger options than others, I’m not inclined to take this a flaw.
 Instead, I think it’s best viewed as an on-the-fly difficulty select for players.
 Playing through a given stage as a fast, durable, rocket-shooting robot certainly makes for a much easier time than controlling a standard flunkie, but a skilled player familiar with the ins and outs of that stage may still opt for the latter in the interest of maintaining challenge.

 If the gameplay can be said to have a major weakness, it would be that the movement of the on-screen characters is a bit on the slow and floaty side.
 This is sadly a common issue shared by many Game Boy platformers and seems to be largely intentional.
 The LCD screens on most Game Boy models are famously prone to distracting motion blur whenever fast-moving objects are displayed.
 Smart game designers would typically compensate by slowing the action down a touch when compared to a similar game for a home console.
 At least it doesn’t come off any worse than usual here and it shouldn’t affect your enjoyment much if you’re already accustomed to the more leisurely pace of Game Boy titles in general.

 Other than that, Avenging Spirit is everything you could want in a portable 8-bit platformer.
 It looks great, sounds great, and packs an uncommon degree of depth and replay value courtesy of its huge roster of playable characters.
 It’s also one of the earliest examples I can cite of the “enemy ability hijacking” mechanic.
 Its most obvious forerunner is Capcom’s Little Nemo: The Dream Master from 1990, although the far gentler Nemo relied on befriending cute animals with candy rather than spectral body snatching.
-It would be another two years before HAL Laboratory took the disturbing imagery to a whole new level in Kirby’s Adventure.
+It would be another two years before HAL Laboratory took the disturbing implications to a whole new level in Kirby’s Adventure.
 Eating your enemies alive to gain their powers?
 Now that’s brutal.

 Personally, what fascinates me about this one is its chaotic mish-mash of tones.
 I was obviously exaggerating for humorous effect with the Kirby thing just now, but I was not at all kidding when I noted that Avenging Spirit’s storyline is resolutely bleak.
 The main character is effectively sent on a post-homicide suicide mission and there is no happily ever after for him.
 Whether he succeeds or fails, it’s made quite clear that his spirit is fated to fade away in a relatively short time.
 The best he can hope for is to save his girlfriend before that comes to pass and even this outcome is not a given.
 If you fail to find all three of the keys hidden in out-of-the-way rooms over the course of the game, you’ll be unable to open the door where the girlfriend character is imprisoned at the end and she’ll be killed when the enemy base explodes!
 There are therefore two possible endings, both of which are legitimate tearjerkers in their own ways.
 Outside of the cut scenes, though?
 100% chibi style cartoon mayhem where vampires in their underwear battle killer baseball players.
 The game’s creators have essentially mashed up the script for The Crow with the visual design of Caspar the Friendly Ghost and I’m in awe of the result.
 The surreal dissonance of it all amounts to one of those truly singular gaming experiences for me.
 It lingers in the mind long after you’ve powered off your console.